Satan in the Bible is an adversary

 And here,to one who believed in such a being,He DENIES ITS EXISTENCE

-the case of Jesus, Peter testified- Acts 2v23- "Him..ye have taken, and by
+In the case of Jesus, Peter testified - Acts 2v23 - "Him..ye have taken, and by

-as in the case of Job's suffering, BUT GOD ALLOWED IT.
-"The satan" had
+but as in the case of Job's suffering, GOD controlled events.
+This "satan" had

 no power independently of God.
 This would not have been the case if the pa-